cjslep/gorph/README.md

 License
 ---

 Gorph is released under the [MIT Expat License](./LICENSE), a permissive free software license.
-Contributing back to the source is appreciated greatly, but not dictated by the license.
+Contributing back to the source is appreciated greatly, but not demanded by the license.
 A copy of the license is distributed with the source code.

 <a name="dependencies"/>
 Dependencies